onespacemedia/cms/docs/walkthrough.md

 ## Let's add fieldsets to our content model

-You may remember that content models do not have `ModelAdmin`s at all - their fields get automatically patched into the form for the _Page_.
+You may remember that content models do not have `ModelAdmin`s at all - their fields get patched onto the admin form for the _Page_.
 But, we like fieldsets!
 So we simply define them on the NewsFeed content model.
 There's no need to list the various SEO and publication fields on the Page here, only ones that our content model has.